-There are a bunch of new camera features like enhanced Single Take, Vlogger View, Live Thumbnails, Improved Super Steady, better portrait lighting, Cinematic 8K Snap and Multi-Mic Recording.
-Let’s be honest, some of these sound like gimmicks you’ll try one and forget, but others, like the smooth Super Steady feature, are features that you’re very likely to want to use in your everyday life.
+There are a bunch of new camera features like Enhanced Single Take, Vlogger View, Live Thumbnails, Improved Super Steady, better portrait lighting, Cinematic 8K Snap and Multi-Mic Recording.
+Let’s be honest, some of these are definitely gimmicks you’ll try once and forget, but others, like the smooth Super Steady one, are features that you’re very likely to want to use in your everyday life.

 Galaxy S21+ battery life

 The Galaxy S21+ is a battery champ.
 It can easily withstand a full day of heavy usage, which is commendable for an Exynos-powered Samsung phone, and I'm pleasantly surprised of the endurance of this one.
 Refresh rate has some say in what battery life you should expect, but genuinely speaking, the difference is not large enough to offset the benefit of the super-smooth display.
 By default, the display is set at Adaptive refresh rate mode and I wouldn't bother changing it if I were you.